bypazs/kali-docker-vnc-novnc/README.md

-# Kali Linux 2020.4 Docker Container with XFCE Desktop over VNC / noVNC
+# Kali Linux latest Docker Container with XFCE Desktop over VNC / noVNC

 Did you ever wanted to start a fully-fledged Kali Linux Docker container with a full desktop experience?
 If so, then this Docker image suits your needs: it provides quick access to all Kali Linux tools via CLI and even a Kali Desktop of your choice – directly from within the Docker container.
 Therefore, it uses the `x11vnc` to provide a VNC connection to the container and `novnc` for simple VNC access with your browser.